kouacc/ninternational-web/README.md

 ## Properties

 The properties are on top of a ``.mdx``.
-It defines which layout to use, the name of the game, the fan-translation's author, the fan-translation's language, the platform on which the game is available, the compatible controllers, the release date and the banner.
+It defines which layout to use, the name of the game, the fan-translation's author, the fan-translation's language, the platform on which the game is available, the compatible controllers, the release date, the banner and a description.

 However, when defining the language, platform and controllers, please read the following instructions.